Making choices

 Junk modelling

-Junk Modelling is an easy and cheap way for children to use their imagination.
+Junk modelling is an easy and cheap way for children to use their imagination.

-Start by keeping any household items such as cardboard rolls, cereal boxes, yoghurt pots and old birthday cards/magazines.
 Let your child choose what they want to create or build.
-You could even brave the paints/ crayons to add some colour to their ‘robot’ or ‘spaceship’
+You could even brave the paints/crayons to add some colour to their

 Where to start